GARMIN FENIX 5 REVIEW :: ALL THE 5 SERIES, IN DETAIL

 Added to that, it’s always a great game to see which of us in the lane got the closest total meterage to reality for the session.
 Usually there are 100s of metres of discrepancy between us all.
 There are always going to be some errors introduced by sharing a lane and drills but the F5 just feels a little less accurate to me.
 Perfectly usable though.

 You can look at your summary stats in Garmin Connect or on the watch.
 Garmin Connect is a little limited in what it presents and could be improved to something like the POOL PLUGIN for sporttracks…which is pretty awesome.
-Click and receive the awe.

-Nevertheless Garmin Connect is OK for a ‘quick look’ for those of you with a life outside of staring at your sports data (most of you hopefully 😉 ).
+Nevertheless, Garmin Connect is OK for a ‘quick look’ for those of you with a life outside of staring at your sports data (most of you hopefully 😉 ).

 There are a few extra features for swimming.
 I particularly dislike the DRILL LOG.
 It’s a great way to enter a manual distance, for example to count kick sets where the F5’s wrist-based accelerometer would not produce correct distances.
 However the reason I dislike the DRILL LOG is because of my ineptitude and I usually have it drilling away as I am swimming normally.
 But that’s my fault.
 Garmin have changed how the DRILL LOG works from the 920XT and it is accessed and enabled when you have pressed LAP to pause a set rather than enabled/disabled as a general swim option – that was probably a good idea.
 Nice.
 I don’t seem to have messed up too much with that particular feature…yet!